friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 Climate risks and extreme weather
 </h2>

-Mapping of locations most at risks from extreme weather and flooding.
+These datasets map locations most at risks from extreme weather.

 ### Properties at risk of flooding

-We have analysed 'Properties at risk of flooding from rivers and seas' data published by the Environment Agency and aggregated these to different levels of geography.
-These area available for download here:
+We've analysed 'Properties at risk of flooding from rivers and seas' data published by the Environment Agency and aggregated these to different levels of geography.

 | **Geography (England and Wales)**     | **Download link**                                                                                                                                    |
 | :-------------------------------------| :--------------------------------------------------------------------------------------------------------------------------------------------------: |